-MRI is a non-invasive imaging technology that produces three dimensional detailed anatomical images without the use of damaging radiation.
+Magnetic Resonance Imaging (MRI) is a non-invasive imaging technology that produces three dimensional detailed anatomical images.
 It is often used for disease detection, diagnosis, and treatment monitoring.
 It is based on sophisticated technology that excites and detects the change in the direction of the rotational axis of protons found in the water that makes up living tissues.

 How does MRI work?